alflanagan/featherboa/project_log.md

       be able to snap the boards into the holder and have notches for everything, lined up properly.
    2. A lot of coding.
 I'm still not happy with the data structures for representing motors, motor controllers, and the four legs, to say nothing of actually programming coherent movement.

+Done:

+   1. Hooked up motors for left side and spent some time matching servo motor # on the board to position on the robot.
+Note that angles are very inconsistent, need to calibrate.
+   2. A lot of code cleanup and refactoring.